San Felice da Cantalice a Centocelle: History

-On 14 November 1929, the Italian Marquis Achilles Muti-Bussi donated the land to the Roman Catholic Church as a gesture of goodwill for its impoverished peasants living nearby.
+In 1927 a large sheet metal barrack served as a liturgical hall for festive celebrations.
+On 14 November 1929, the Italian Marquis Achilles Muti-Bussi donated the land to the Vicariate of Rome as a gesture of goodwill for its impoverished peasants living nearby, many from the Lazio countryside.

 The Capuchin friars arrived on 16 December 1930 and on 20 September of the same year the cornerstone was laid for their new Capuchin monastery.
 On 30 May 1932, the church itself was canonically signed and erected but the actual construction of the church began in 1934.

 The original church itself was established on 29 March 1935 through the apostolic decree by Vicar General of Rome, Cardinal Francesco Marchetti Selvaggiani in his letter "Sollicitudo Omnium Ecclesiarum" (English: "We encourage the whole church"), which canonically entrusted the shrine to the Order of Friars Minor Capuchin who tended to the poor slums of the area.
 The church was formally recognized on 17 October 1935 by the Holy See in the Acta Apostolicae Sedis.

-Several religious sisters have also joined in the church's charity program throughout the years, such as the Benedictine Nuns (1925), the Daughters of Charity of Saint Vincent de Paul (1935) and the Franciscan nuns (1927).
+Several religious sisters joined in the church's charity program throughout the years, such as the Benedictine Nuns (1925), the Daughters of Charity of Saint Vincent de Paul (1935) and the Franciscan nuns (1927).
 The nuns assisted the Capuchin Friars in tending to the poor children, prostitutes and the unemployed.

 On 1 October 1934, Cardinal Vicar Ugo Poletti drew the exact land measurements and ownership of the parish, which was enacted into civil law on 17 October 1935.
-The parish complex was designed by Italian architects Mario Paniconi and Ciulio Pediconi.
 On 2 October 1941, the church was consecrated by Monsignor Luigi Traglia, who was then the titular archbishop of Caesarea in Palestine, and the vice-regent of Rome.
 The land territory was taken from one of the sub-parishes of Saint Marcellino e Pietro ad Duas Lauros and Saint Mary of Good Counsel church.

-In July 1968, the Vicariate of Rome approved the fresco in the apse of the church featuring Saint Felix of Cantalice, its namesake patron saint made by Father Ugolino from Belluno (born Silvio Alessandri, born 15 December 1919).
-At the time, the fresco was heavily criticized for its modern architecture, its polychrome colours, the poor natural lighting, and the manner in which it was painted on the wall of 480 square meters.
+On 1 May 2020, Pope Francis conceded to Cardinal Luis Antonio Tagle, Prefect for the Evangelization of Peoples the rank of cardinal-bishop, making the church a suburbicarian church pro hac vice.
+Its status as a suburbicarian church ceased in 2025 when Tagle was appointed as Cardinal Bishop of Albano by Pope Leo XIV.

+Parish

+In 1960, Pope John XXIII visited the parish for Lenten observances.
 On 1 January 1970, on the occasion of the World Day of Peace, Pope Paul VI blessed the apse of the church in a ceremony televised live by RAI.

-On 1 May 2020, Pope Francis conceded to Cardinal Luis Antonio Tagle, Prefect for the Evangelization of Peoples the rank of cardinal-bishop making the church a suburbicarian church pro hac vice.
+In May 2021, the parish collaborated with a nearby mosque to hold an "Ifatar of the brotherhood", during Ramadan.